Netflix/pollyjs/docs/test-frameworks/mocha.md

 ## Configuring ember-mocha

-If you project uses [`ember-mocha`](https://github.com/emberjs/ember-mocha) then be be sure to use their built-in [hooks API](https://github.com/emberjs/ember-mocha#setup-tests) for the best Polly experience.
+If you're using [`ember-mocha`](https://github.com/emberjs/ember-mocha) be sure to use their built-in [hooks API](https://github.com/emberjs/ember-mocha#setup-tests).
+Otherwise, Polly's mocha test helper will be unable to teardown Polly between tests.

-An example of how to setup Polly within an acceptance test:
+An example of how to correctly setup Polly with `ember-mocha`:

 ```js
 import { expect } from 'chai';